nschloe/nschloe.github.io/_posts/2022-05-20-math-on-github.md

 date: 2022-05-20
 ---

-# Math on GitHub: The Good, the Bad and the Ugly

 Finally!
 On May 19, 2022, GitHub released one of its most requested features:
 [Math support on
 Markdown](https://github.blog/2022-05-19-math-support-in-markdown/)!
 I myself